 iOS 12 beta 12 Fix

 Thankfully, Apple has fixed whatever went wrong and issued a fresh update to provide some relief to its testers.
 Anyone affected by the bug should immediately download the iOS 12 developer beta 12 or public beta 10, depending on which program they belong to.
-Feedback has been positive so far, so it should get rid of the issue permanently.
+Feedback has been positive so far.
+It should get rid of the issue permanently.

-As usual, Apple hasn’t said anything publicly about the mess and just quietly resolved it behind-the-scenes.
+Cupertino just quietly resolved the problem behind-the-scenes.
+You’d be more likely to win a million on Betfair online or something before Apple ever publicly admits to making a mess of things, of course.
 It didn’t even specifically mention the bug in its iOS 12 beta 12 release notes.
 The iOS 12 beta 11 rolled out earlier this week and appeared fine on the surface, just bundling in a couple of bug fixes and improvements.

 Developer Guilherme Rambo thinks the root of the problem is that the latest builds of iOS 12 thought they were about to expire for some reason.
 This led them to tell people to update to the latest version, even though there wasn’t a new one available at the time.